Improving the scientific quality of your enrichment study

 8. Repeat steps 6 – 7 to randomly allocate cages to the afternoon slots.

-In the context of evaluating enrichment, blinding is where someone who is part of the study does not have all the information on which animals have been exposed to which types of enrichment.
-Blinding may be possible during:
+In the context of evaluating enrichment, masking (also known as blinding) is where someone who is part of the study does not have all the information on which animals have been exposed to which types of enrichment.
+Masking/blinding may be possible during:

 - Data collection